yaourdt/mgos-to-tasmota/README.md

 You can compile a binary version of this firmware using [mos tools](https://mongoose-os.com/docs/mongoose-os/quickstart/setup.md#1-download-and-install-mos-tool).
 Once installed, clone this repository and run
-`mos build --build-var MODEL=Shelly1 --platform esp8266` to create a binary located in `build/fw.zip`.
+`mos build --build-var MODEL=Shelly1 --platform esp8266` to create a binary for e.g. a Shelly1 switch located in `build/fw.zip`.

 ## Acknowledgments
-Thanks to [rojer](https://github.com/rojer) for helping me with the debugging of this code.
+Thanks to [rojer](https://github.com/rojer) for helping me with the debugging of the initial code.

 This firmware is build using a fork of [Mongoose OS docker action](https://github.com/dea82/mongoose-os-action) which can be found [here](https://github.com/yaourdt/mongoose-os-action).